DOI-USGS/ds-pipelines-targets-3-course/responses/64-loop-tricks.md

 Phew, what a lot you've learned in this course!
 Let's get your work onto GitHub.

 - [ ] Commit your code changes for the temperature analysis, remembering to commit to the new branch ("{{ second-branch }}").
 Push your changes to GitHub.
-You won't make a PR for this branch - it can just live on as an alternative to the "master" branch that documents the changes needed to analyze temperature instead of discharge.
+You won't make a PR for this branch - it can just live on as an alternative to the "main" branch that documents the changes needed to analyze temperature instead of discharge.

-- [ ] Create a PR to merge the "{{ first-branch }}" branch into "master".
+- [ ] Create a PR to merge the "{{ first-branch }}" branch into "main".
 In the PR description, post your favorite figure produced during the course and any other observations you want to share.

 <hr><h3 align="center">I'll respond when I see your PR.</h3>